 UberEATS app hosts an estimated delivery time feature powered by machine learning models built on Michelangelo.

-Uber’s web server called Bedrock is built on Express.js, a popular web framework that offers complete security and internalization.
-Their in-house service communication layer, known as Atreyu manages all communication with backend services as well as integrates with Bedrock.
+Uber’s web server Bedrock is built on Express.js, a popular web framework that offers complete security and internalization.
+Their in-house service communication layer, known as Atreyu, manages all communication with backend services and integrates with Bedrock.
 This communication layer also enables the company to make requests to their SOA service APIs easily and quickly.

 Uber uses standard Flux and React.js for application rendering and state handling.
 The build system, Core Tasks, is a pre-defined group of scripts to compile and version frontend assets that are built on Gulp.js.